Mikaela/Limnoria/Supybot.markdown

 account, take over a channel by telling the bot to give flags (if it has correct flags), change password of the account and everything else what you do with network services.

+* *This was only reported at IRC and I am unable to find issue report or fixing commit. ~~Mikaela on 2015-01-04.*

 ### 4. Web page with special characters in \<title\> can be used to send DCC/CTCP commands.